Parts of a Guitar: Acoustic & Electric Guitar Anatomy

 The Stratocaster has three pickups and a five position pickup selector switch.
 The first, third, and fifth positions on the pickup selector switch allow you to use the first, second, or third pickups exclusively.
 The second and fourth positions on the selector switch allow you to blend the sounds of the first and second pickups or the second and third pickups together.

 Another type of guitar pickup, P90 pickups were introduced to the public on Gibson’s Les Paul Gold Top guitar in 1952.
 Basically, the P90 is a single coil pickup with a wider coil.
 The wider coil is able to pick up a wider range of sound vibrations from the strings, resulting in a fuller, less bright sound.

 However, Gibson’s greatest contribution to the electric guitar is the humbucker pickup.
 Humbucker pickups use two wire coils in opposition, to pick up a clearer tone and “buck” the “hum” of traditional single coil pickups.
 Humbucker pickups will cause less feedback and noise and produce a rich, warm tone.

-Now that you’re more familiar with the parts of a guitar, you can learn even more about how to play your guitar and get the kinds of sound that you want.
+Now that you’re more familiar with the parts of a guitar, you can learn more about playing scales, chords, chord progressions, and more!
 One of the most fun things about playing guitar is experimenting with your sound to find out what you like.
-Go to a guitar shop and play different guitars to see what you like.
-Above all, have fun and rock on!
+So above all, have fun and rock on!

-For guitarists who want to see big improvements in their playing, nothing beats studying with a qualified guitar teacher.
-TakeLessons offers private, one-on-one lessons with the best teachers.
-Our teachers tailor your lessons to your needs, so you learn exactly what you want to.
-Search for your perfect teacher today or read more of our guitar resource articles.
+For guitarists who want to see big improvements in their playing, TakeLessons offers private, one-on-one guitar lessons with the best local teachers.
+Our teachers tailor your lessons to your unique needs, so you’re set up for success.
+Search for the perfect teacher today!